The common NSX-T Data Center concepts that are used in the documentation and user interface.

 In a multi-tenant cloud, many segments might exist side-by-side on the same hypervisor hardware, with each Layer 2 segment isolated from the others.
 Segments can be connected using gateways, which can provide connectivity to the external physical network.

-- Tier-0 Gateway or Tier-0 Logical Router
+- Tier-0 Logical Router

-- Tier-1 Gateway or Tier-1 Logical Router
+- Tier-1 Logical Router

 - Transport Zone

 - Collection of transport nodes that defines the maximum span for logical switches.
 A transport zone represents a set of similarly provisioned hypervisors and the logical switches that connect VMs on those hypervisors.
+It also has been registered with the NSX-T Data Center management plane and has NSX-T Data Center modules installed.
+For a hypervisor host or NSX Edge to be part of the NSX-T Data Center overlay, it must be added to the NSX-T Data Center transport zone.

 - Transport Node